Selph-Made-Solutions/CODStatusBot/README.md

 ## Note on Data Privacy

 The bot stores minimal data necessary for its operation, including account titles, SSO cookies, and status logs.
 This data is used solely for the purpose of monitoring account status and providing notifications.
 The bot does not share this data with any third parties.
+Users can use the provided commands to delete their data from the bot at any time, ensuring that no data is left afterwards.

 ## Disclaimer

 This bot is not affiliated with or endorsed by Activision.
 Use it at your own risk.
 The developers are not responsible for any consequences resulting from the use of this bot.